RishavMishraRM/Dimond_Price_Prediction/README.md

 ```

 ```
-Pipeline -- Haing all the components in one place
+Pipeline -- Having all the components in one place
 1. Data Ingestion
 2. EDA
 3. FE